rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.

 [^guard]: For readers not familiar with Haskell, `guard` allows to reject a computation based on a boolean expression.
-It is defined using a very general concept of `Alternative` and at this level of generality specifying error message is not possible.
+It is defined using a very general concept of `Alternative` and at this level of generality specifying an error message is not possible.
 In real life I see it used with parsers and other computations that could really use an error message.

 **Summary**
 Some developers react to gotchas with something akin to _omission neglect_, while other developers appear to create a mental store of gotchas and their potential impacts.
 I am in the second group.
 Maintaining this store is not necessarily easy.